 Bat Removal and Prevention

-Bat Removal and Prevention Services in Seasoact New Hampshire & Maine, NH Lakes Region and neighboring towns.
+Bat Removal and Prevention Services in Seacoast New Hampshire & Maine, NH Lakes Region, and Neighboring Towns

-Did you know that there are well over 40 bat species in the United State?
-NH and Maine is home to 8 species of bats.
-All are “of conservation concern” and humane removal is essential.
+Did you know that there are well over 40 bat species in the United States?
+New Hampshire and Maine are home to 8 species of bats.
+All are considered “of conservation concern,” so humane removal is essential.

-The Advanced Wildlife Control team are experts at humanely and safely removing bats with 24-hour emergency bat removal and preventative wildlife solutions for your residence or business.
+The Advanced Wildlife Control team are experts at humanely and safely removing bats, offering 24-hour emergency bat removal and preventative wildlife solutions for your residence or business.

-Home inspections are ALWAYS free and estimates are given with long-term solutions to remove the bats safely and warranty options to assure they do not reenter your home.
+Home inspections are always free, and we provide estimates with long-term solutions to remove bats safely, plus warranty options to help ensure they do not re-enter your home.

-If you are concerned about a bat problem, contact us for bat removal and cleanup services today.
-Call Us or Text Now our home inspections are always FREE.
+If you’re concerned about a bat problem, contact us for bat removal and cleanup services today.
+Call or text now — our home inspections are always FREE.

-While bats are beneficial in helping control insects like mosquitoes and they are great pollinators for plants and spread fruit seeds, they are referred to as pests for a reason when they find ways into the home.
-They are often the source for diseases such as:
+While bats are beneficial (they help control insects like mosquitoes, pollinate plants, and spread fruit seeds), they are referred to as pests for a reason when they find ways into the home.
+They can also be associated with health risks such as:

-• Rabies – the most common disease associated with bats transmitted by bat bite that can transmit it to animals and people.
-Rabies makes victims very sick and left untreated is fatal.
+- Rabies — the most common disease associated with bats.
+Rabies is typically transmitted through a bat bite and can be passed to animals and people.
+It can make victims very sick and, if left untreated, can be fatal.

-• Histoplasmosis – a disease that generally attacks the lungs is caused by bat dung (guano) that they leave behind… in great abundance where they roost.
-Bat droppings provide a home for fungus and infection in humans can occur when people inhale the spores and their urine can cause a very strong odor.
-We often find droppings that lead to staining in ceilings and walls and need to provide cleanup services to sanitize affected areas.
-Colonies in your attic leave droppings that have the potential to become a hazardous situation.
+- Histoplasmosis — a disease that generally attacks the lungs and is caused by bat dung (guano) left behind in large amounts where bats roost.
+Bat droppings can harbor fungus; infection in humans can occur when people inhale spores.
+Bat urine can also create strong odors.
+We often find droppings that lead to staining in ceilings and walls and provide cleanup services to sanitize affected areas.
+Colonies in your attic can leave droppings that may become a hazardous situation.

-• Parasites – Bats can also leave behind parasites such as bat bugs, which resemble bedbugs and can get infiltrate your home.
+- Parasites — bats can also leave behind parasites such as bat bugs, which resemble bedbugs and can infiltrate your home.

-Because of the hazardous nature of bat droppings or guano, and since bats are common carriers of the rabies virus, property owners or property managers are strongly advised to not attempt to remove bat infestations or clean guano accumulations on their own.
-Contact our team for proper disposal practices.
+Because bat droppings (guano) can be hazardous, and because bats are common carriers of the rabies virus, property owners and property managers are strongly advised not to attempt to remove bat infestations or clean guano accumulations on their own.
+Contact our team for safe removal and proper disposal practices.

 How to Remove Bats